 North Highline - this unincorporated urban area includes White Center and Boulevard Park communities as well as smaller communities.
-The area has a robust business district located in White Center on 17th, 16th, 15th and 14th.
-The area is under the City of Seattle Potential Annexation Area.
+The area has a robust business district located in White Center on 17th, 16th, 15th and 14th Avenues.
+The area has been designated as a Potential Annexation Area by the City of Seattle.